 I have not found another email client quite like Mailbox.
 And I don’t know if I ever will.
 It was so clean and refreshing.
 It made Inbox Zero a lifestyle.
 There are a few apps that have tried to reintroduce some of its features, but I haven’t really liked any of them the way I loved Mailbox.

 Of all the apps on this list, Turntable.fm is the one I miss the most.
 It had a certain cultural appeal.
 The social listening/DJing app was a special creation.
-It was a music oriented chat room, portrayed by an animated concert hall.
-You had an avatar and joined a chat room room you wanted and listen to music selected by other users or volunteer to DJ.
+It was a music oriented chat room, animated as a concert virtual concert hall.
+You had an avatar and joined a chat room where you could listen to music selected by other users or volunteer to DJ and add you’re own music to the list.

 Five DJs picked songs to play in the room and Turntable cycled through the DJs, playing one song from each.
 It created a community feel that was very special at the time.
-Turntable felt like a digital music festival, a comparison made all the more relevant when it went out of business.
+Turntable felt like a digital music festival, which made it that much sadder when it went out of business.

 There are more apps I could write about.
 Rdio comes to mind as a streaming service with some pretty great ideas.
 I think it’s helpful to look back at these apps and remember what they offered.